 No doubt about it: classic names never go out of style.
-If you’re looking to have a timeless quality to the babies’ chosen names, you can’t beat simple ones like Anna, Adelaide, and Alice.
+If you’re looking to have a timeless quality to the babies’ chosen names, you can’t beat simple ones like James, Sophia, and Amelia.
 They’re cute without being corny, and each name stands out on its own.

-Although giving birth is definitely like going into the unknown, that doesn’t meant that you can’t have some
+Although giving birth is definitely like going into the unknown, that doesn’t mean that you can’t have some

 Let’s say that you’re not so much with the matchy-matchy names.
 We hear you.
 But since you’re having three babies, why not give them names that go in alphabetical order?
 You can choose any names you’d like, as long as they start with an ABC.
 These names are classic and seeing a huge comeback.

-When it’s all Greek, giving your child’s a god-like name is a good way to go.
+When it’s all Greek, giving your child a god-like name is a good way to go.
 While some names — like Adonis and Ares — are more well-known, there’s also the

 Floral names can be fun for a baby girl — or three.
 Rose is a popular old-fashioned name that has seen a resurgence lately, while your little girl can be called Calla for the beautiful Calla Lily.
 (The name also means “beautiful” in Greek.)
 And the poppy plant, which blooms flowers in vibrant reds and pretty pinks, is an utterly adorable name.
 You can always plant a garden for your girls to tend to as they get older with the flowers that bear their names.